Gizzard: Koilin lining

 In order to protect the muscles of the gizzard, the organ has a multi-layered membrane - or gastric cuticle - made of koilin, a carbohydrate-protein complex (and not keratin as once believed) to protect the muscles.
 The thickness of this membrane varies with the types of food the animal eats, with diets heavier in grains, seeds, and insects creating thicker membranes than those consisting of fruits, worms, meat, and other softer edibles.
 In some animals the membrane is slowly worn and replaced over time, while others will discard the worn lining in its entirety periodically.

 The lining is critical to the proper functioning of the gizzard, but in some animals it can play an additional role as well.
 The male hornbill, for example, will fill its gizzard with fruit and then slough off the entire membrane to present it like a 'bag of fruit' to its mate during the nesting season.

 Gizzard stones

 Some animals that lack teeth will swallow stones or grit to aid in fragmenting hard foods.
 All birds have gizzards, but not all will swallow stones or grit.
 Those that do employ the following method of chewing:

 These stones are called gizzard stones or gastroliths and usually become round and smooth from the polishing action in the animal's stomach.
 When too smooth to do their required work, they may be excreted or regurgitated.

 Animals with gizzards

 Mammals

-Pangolins lack teeth and grind their food in a gizzard-like structure.
+Pangolins lack teeth and grind their food in a gizzard-like structure alongside pebbles.

 Birds and other archosaurs

 All birds have gizzards.
-The gizzards of emus, turkeys, chickens, parrots, and ducks are most notable in cuisine (see below).
+The gizzards of emus, turkeys, chickens, and ducks are most notable in cuisine (see below).
 Crocodilians such as alligators and crocodiles also have gizzards.

 Dinosaurs that are believed to have had gizzards based on the discovery of gizzard stones recovered near fossils include: